jbilandzija/demo-rabbitmq-event-brokering/README.md

 ### Usage

-1. [Install RabbitMQ](https://www.rabbitmq.com/download.html) (if it's installed on another host than localhost then you need to change the connection properties in `application.properties`)
+1. [Install RabbitMQ](https://www.rabbitmq.com/download.html) (if it's installed on another host than localhost then you need to change the connection properties in `application.properties`) (You can start RabbitMq as Docker container)

 1. start a couple instances of the demo application in `subscriber` mode, for example:
    * `./gradlew bootrun -Dspring.profiles.active=subscriber -Dsubscriber.queue=service1Queue -Dsubscriber.routingKey=customer.*`
-   * `./gradlew bootrun -Dspring.profiles.active=subscriber -Dsubscriber.queue=service2Queue -Dsubscriber.routingKey=.*created`
+   * `./gradlew bootrun -Dspring.profiles.active=subscriber -Dsubscriber.queue=service2Queue -Dsubscriber.routingKey=*.created`
    * `./gradlew bootrun -Dspring.profiles.active=subscriber -Dsubscriber.queue=service3Queue -Dsubscriber.routingKey=*.*`
 1. start a single instance of the demo application in `publisher` mode:
    * `./gradlew bootrun -Dspring.profiles.active=publisher`
 1. check the log output of the publisher and the subscribers to see which events are produced and which events are consumed by each subscriber
+1. You can open RabbitMq Admin page: `http://localhost:15672/`